kurtosis-tech/kurtosis/docs/docs/quickstart.md

 (Parameterization will still work, of course.)

 ### Review
-Publishing a Kurtosis package is as simple as verifying the `name` key in `kurtosis.yml` matches and pushing it to Github.
+Publishing a Kurtosis package is as simple as verifying the `name` key in `kurtosis.yml` matches your repo and pushing it to Github.
 That package will then be available to every `kurtosis run`, as well as every Starlark script via the `import_module` composition flow.

 <!-- TODO TODO TDOO
 Testing